aws-samples/aws-modernization-with-baffle/content/1_ModuleOne/intro_labsetup.md

 ---
 # Infrastructure Setup

-In order to continue with infrastructure set up, please make sure prerequisites mentioned in previous sessions are completed or verified.
+In order to continue with infrastructure set up, please make sure the  prerequisites mentioned in previous sessions are completed or verified.

 ## AWS IAM Setup

-Prior to creating infrastructure, an IAM group is set up with a policy that has relevant permissions for the infrastructure creation and usage.
+Prior to creating infrastructure, an IAM group is set up with a policy that has the relevant permissions for infrastructure creation and usage.

 1. Download the “create_group_role_template.yaml” file from this location: [baffle-public/market-place/cloudformation-template/lower-environment/create_group_policy at master · baffle/baffle-public (github.com)](https://github.com/baffle/baffle-public/tree/master/market-place/cloudformation-template/lower-environment/create_group_policy)